FUTURE NURSING STUDENTS!

 3. What past experiences have helped you prepare for the challenges and hard work associated with nursing school?

-Essay requirements: 3 pages, double spaced, typed.
+Essay requirements: 3 pages maximum, double spaced, and typed.

 6. Submit official transcripts to ATTN: Cleo Kenmille, Salish Kootenai College, P.O.
 Box 70, Pablo, MT 59855 no later than June 15th.
 The SKC transfer specialist will review your general education courses and determine transferability.